-The Service Provider SSO-enables and Federation-enables web applications written with any programming language or framework; integrating natively with popular web servers such as Apache and IIS.
+The Service Provider SSO-enables and federation-enables web applications written with any programming language or framework; integrating natively with popular web servers such as Apache and IIS.
 A loosely coupled integration strategy allows you to support SAML, rich attribute-exchange, and many value-added features, often without significantly changing your application code or using proprietary interfaces.

-The normal Service Provider process is:
+The normal Service Provider process is to:

 - Intercept access to a protected resource or application entry point.